FrancoisSchnell/GPicSync/README.txt

 - Python2.5
 - exiftool
-- wxpython for the GUI (2.8 but it could maybe work with a previous verion)
+- wxpython for the GUI (2.8 but it could maybe work with a previous version)
 - python-imaging (from version 0.93 of GPicSync)
 - Google Earth (for Google Earth features).
 The Google-earth folder must in your home folder.

-I've tested GPicSync successfully on Linux Ubuntu "Feisty Fawn" (Python 2.5 is already installed as a default for this distribution and you can add wxpython and python-imaging from synaptic for example).
+GPicSync was successfully on Linux Ubuntu "Feisty Fawn" (Python 2.5 is already installed as a default for this distribution and you can add wxpython and python-imaging from synaptic for example).
 In synaptic install exiftool, python-wgtk2.8 and python-imaging.

+Note: On Mandrive 2007.1 Exiftool is known as perl-Image-ExifTool.

 To install GoogleEarth on Ubuntu:
 - fetch GoogleEarthLinux.bin on Google Earth website